thatguywiththatname/selfhosted/README.md

 git clone https://github.com/psidex/Apollo ~/Apollo && cd ~/Apollo && sudo bash setup
 ```

+The setup script will remove the `~/Apollo` directory after it is run, but will leave the `update-site` script in `~`.

 All files used by docker containers are stored in `/etc/dockercontainerfiles`, such as volumes and config files.

-The `Apollo` directory can be deleted after `setup` is run.